Mi pequeño gran hombre

 Mi pequeño gran hombre (lit.
 'My little big man') is a 2018 Mexican comedy film directed by Jorge Ramírez Suárez.
-The film premiered on 7 December 2018, and is stars Jorge Salinas, and Fernanda Castillo.
-It is and adaptation of the Argentine film Corazón de león directed by Marcos Carnevale.
+The film premiered on 7 December 2018, and it stars Jorge Salinas and Fernanda Castillo.
+It is an adaptation of the Argentine film Corazón de león directed by Marcos Carnevale.
 The plot revolves around the life of a successful lawyer, divorced, who knows a charming and charismatic man, although there is a detail with which he finds it difficult to deal: his small stature.
-The film has a budget of just over 4 million pesos, granted by the Comisión de Filmaciones del Estado de Jalisco.
-It is filmed in locations in the city of Guadalajara, Jalisco, including areas known as the Bar El Callejón de los Rumberos, the Centro Histórico de la Ciudad de México and beaches in Paseo Chapultepec.
+The film has a budget of just over 4 million pesos, which was granted by the Comisión de Filmaciones del Estado de Jalisco.
+It was filmed in Guadalajara, Jalisco (including Bar El Callejón de los Rumberos), the Centro Histórico de la Ciudad de México, and beaches in Paseo Chapultepec.